shdlabs/SSTorytime/docs/N4L.md

-The purpose of using a simple yet semi-formal language as a starting point is to avoid the "information model trap" that befalls many data representations, i.e. forcing users to put everything into a pre-approved, like filling out a form.
+The purpose of using a simple yet semi-formal language as a starting point is to avoid the "information model trap" that befalls many data representations, i.e. forcing users to put everything into a pre-approved model, like filling out a rigid form.
+This makes it hard to back out of decisions and change our minds.
+It makes modelling fragile and fraught with risk.

 Without any structure, it's only guesswork to understand intent.
 N4L is a compromise that allows you to use any kind of familiar editor to write notes in pure text (Unicode).